SAP-archive/mta-job-scheduler/README.md

  - A [SAP Cloud Platorm account](https://account.hana.ondemand.com/) or [SAP Cloud Platfrom Trial account](https://account.hanatrial.ondemand.com/cockpit).

  - A grasp of [micro-services architecture](https://12factor.net/) and a sense of [SAP's Cloud Application Programming model](https://cap.cloud.sap/docs/).

+ - Sufficent application runtime and jobscheduler quota in the space to which you are deploying.

  - (Optional) Access to a SAP Cloud Platform Continuous Integration and Delivery subscription for Webhook testing.